 Turbo Kid is available to rent or buy now.

 As a film-obsessed teenager of the late 1980s and early 90s, my local video rental store was a magical movie cave filled with wonder and potential.
-The endless shelves of shiny VHS boxes providing me with a pick n mix heaven.
-Here, I would spend whole afternoons searching for my Saturday night entertainment, leaving the shop cradling my precious tapes with a large bar of Dairy Milk chocolate for the viewing ahead.
+Here the endless shelves of shiny VHS boxes provided me with pick-n-mix heaven as I spent whole afternoons searching for my Saturday night entertainment.
+After much deliberation, I would leave the shop cradling my precious tapes with a large bar of Dairy Milk chocolate for the viewing ahead, my Saturday night sorted.

-Like so many teenagers of my era, straight to VHS films offered rich pickings.
-Their low budget effects and rushed release, either striking gold or sinking into a pit of oblivion as I munched my way through snacks in the comfort of my bedroom—the hum of the TV and whirring of the VHS player all I needed to feel at home.
+Like so many teenagers of my era, straight-to VHS films offered rich pickings, their low-budget effects and rushed release, either striking gold or sinking into a pit of oblivion as I munched my way through snacks in the comfort of my bedroom.
+Here the hum of the TV and whirring of the VHS player was all I needed to feel at home.

-Joyously taking the festival circuit by storm during 2015, Turbo Kid understands these teenage film hunting expeditions—bathing its audience in a delightfully retro straight to VHS story that is layered with lashings of blood and humour.
-Its synthesised score, BMX bikes and 80s inspired action taking the audience right back to those glorious days of fuzzy VHS tapes and endless trailers.
-All within a post-apocalyptic 1997, where global warming has killed off the majority of the human race.
-The survivors, living in tin sheds and underground bunkers while drinking water made from juicing other humans.
+Joyously taking the festival circuit by storm during 2015, Turbo Kid understands these teenage film hunting expeditions—bathing its audience in a delightfully retro straight-to VHS story layered with lashings of blood and humour.
+Its synthesised score, BMX bikes and 80s-inspired action take the audience back to those glorious days of fuzzy VHS tapes and endless trailers—all within a post-apocalyptic 1997, where global warming has killed off the majority of the human race.
+Here the survivors live in tin sheds and underground bunkers while drinking water made from juicing other humans.

-It is within this devilish world that we meet our unlikely BMX riding hero (Munro Chambers), a teenager who scavenges the landscape outside his bunker hoarding ’80s and ’90s relics.
-His love of Turbo Rider comic books offering a brief glimpse of his destiny.
-However, on becoming attached (literally) to a peculiar girl named Apple.
-The ‘kids’ life suddenly changes as he crosses the path of a sadistic gangster named Zeus, played by Michael Ironside.
+Within this devilish world, we meet our unlikely BMX riding hero (Munro Chambers), a teenager who scavenges the landscape outside his bunker, hoarding ’80s and ’90s relics.
+The kid’s love of Turbo Rider comic books offers us a brief glimpse of his destiny as he becomes attached (quite literally) to a peculiar girl named Apple.
+But the meeting also holds a deadly twist as the ‘kids’ life suddenly changes due to a sadistic gangster named Zeus (Michael Ironside).

 If this all sounds slightly nuts, it is!
 But it is also a rare delight, embracing its retro action, guts and gore with pride while paying homage to the best in 80s video rental horror.
-Turbo Kid is a joyous, funny, bloody and creative slice of science-fiction horror that holds a well-deserved place in the heart of many a film fan.
+Turbo Kid is a joyous, funny, bloody and creative slice of science-fiction horror that holds a well-deserved place in many film fans’ hearts.